 Mark Bailey, PhD

-Mark Bailey is a Distinguished University Professor in the College of Education and oversees the Pacific University Early Learning Community.
+Mark Bailey is a Distinguished University Professor in the College of Education, and the Director of the Child Learning and Development Center.

 PhD and MS, University of Wisconsin

 Bailey, M., (2018).
 The Nature of Stem: Children and Technology in the Outdoor Classroom.
 Invited presentation at the Erikson Institute TEC Center.
 March 6.